arnaucube/go-snark-study/README.md

 - `Succinct Non-Interactive Zero Knowledge for a von Neumann Architecture`, Eli Ben-Sasson, Alessandro Chiesa, Eran Tromer, Madars Virza https://eprint.iacr.org/2013/879.pdf
 - `Pinocchio: Nearly practical verifiable computation`, Bryan Parno, Craig Gentry, Jon Howell, Mariana Raykova https://eprint.iacr.org/2013/279.pdf
+- `On the Size of Pairing-based Non-interactive Arguments`, Jens Groth https://eprint.iacr.org/2016/260.pdf

 ## Caution & Warning
-Implementation of the zkSNARK [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) from scratch in Go to understand the concepts.
+Implementation of the zkSNARK [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) and [Groth16 protocol](https://eprint.iacr.org/2016/260.pdf) from scratch in Go to understand the concepts.
 Do not use in production.

 Not finished, implementing this in my free time to understand it better, so I don't have much time.

-Currently allows to do the complete path with [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) :
+Currently allows to do the complete path with [Pinocchio protocol](https://eprint.iacr.org/2013/279.pdf) and [Groth16 protocol](https://eprint.iacr.org/2016/260.pdf) :

+0. write circuit
-1. compile circuuit
+1. compile circuit
 2. generate trusted setup
 3. calculate witness
 4. generate proofs